Omni-guides/Tuxborn/README-New.md

 ### <ins>Updating the Modlist</ins>

 Before updating please backup your saves and any personal CharGen presets, just in case.
+You should also delete your "overwrite" directory inside the Tuxborn directory.
 Repeat the same steps with Wabbajack from the Installation section.

 Unless otherwise stated, generally Modlist version 0.0.X updates are save-safe, any others are not.